UsamaBashir786/vanilla-js-ui-kit/README.md

 1. Install the Live Server extension
 2. Right-click demo/index.html
-3. Select Open with Live Server
+3. Select "Open with Live Server"

 Opening the file directly from the file system may cause CORS issues due to ES module restrictions.